moebaca/k8s-autoscaler-benchmarker/README.md

   1. There may be an issue with taints/tolerations or labels not matching between the deployment and the node group/nodepool.
   2. Cluster Autoscaler may not scale node group initially right after creation.
 I've found manually setting min size and desired capacity to 1 and then back to 0 fixes this (only required right after initial creation).
 - If you find the program stalls with only partial pod startup during the scaling of the deployment the autoscaler may not be able to scale the entire deployment due to node group limits (eg. maximum size of the node group reached).
 Use less replicas or increase the node group max size to fix this.
 Always restart the benchmark after making changes to the node group.
+- If you find the program stalls with 0 pods starting up check to ensure there aren't any container ```CrashLoopBackOff``` occuring.

 ## Contributing